truelyyours/RTFD/htb/Era/Solution - todo.md

 So, add this in `/etc/hosts` and visiting the site lands us to "Era Storage"
 ![[Pasted image 20250902020234.png]]

 So, we have sign in page, but no creds.
+Just a blind guess (after 30 mins of poking around with different tools), I try `http://file.era.htb/register.php` and I land on registration page and you can now create an account!

+But aft